dciabrin/ngdevkit/README.md

    * A modified version of the emulator [GnGeo][gngeo], with support for libretro's GLSL shaders and remote debugging!

+   * A simple scanline pixel shader for a nice retro look!

 ## How to compile the devkit